sylram/Marlys/index.md

 ### Education
-* ZipCodeWilmington School of Coding - _March 2023 - May 2023_
+* ZipCodeWilmington School of Coding - _February 2019 - May 2019_
 * _[Certificate of Completion](./bachelors-degree.pdf)_